Making Sense of the Traditional Mongolian Script

 The order of vowels is:

-The order shown above is used in dictionaries in Inner Mongolia and is worth memorising.
+The order shown above is used in dictionaries in Inner Mongolia (with some minor variation) and is worth memorising.

 The special form for vowel 2 (e or э) is found only in foreign words.

-The final na and ne syllables offer a choice between a) a normal consonant-vowel sequence and b) a syllable-final n followed by a as a separate letter.
+The na and ne syllables in final position offer a choice between a) a normal consonant-vowel sequence and b) a syllable-final n followed by a as a separate letter.
 This is not a free choice; it is determined by the spelling of the word in question.

 Like the previous columns, the forms indicating feminine vowels use a ligature.